iProov/xamarin/README.md

 - **APIClient** - C# project with the source code for the .NET API Client
 - **WaterlooBank** - Sample code demonstrating use of the Xamarin.iOS & Xamarin.Android bindings together with the .NET API Client

+## ⬆️ Upgrading from earlier versions

+If you're already using an older version of the Xamarin SDK, consult the [Upgrade Guide](https://github.com/iProov/xamarin/wiki/Upgrade-Guide) for detailed information about how to upgrade your app.

+## ✍️ Registration

+You can obtain API credentials by registering on the [iProov Partner Portal](https://www.iproov.net).

-## 🍏 iOS
+## 🍏 Xamarin.iOS

-1. Add the "NuGet Packages" directory to your Visual Studio Nuget package sources.
+1. Add the [NuGet Packages](https://github.com/iProov/xamarin/tree/master/NuGet%20Packages) directory to your Visual Studio Nuget package sources.
 For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#adding-package-sources).

 2. Add the **iProov.iOS** NuGet package to your Xamarin project.
 For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#find-and-install-a-package).